Nemu-x/SwissKnife-for-MS-Graph/README.md

 SwissKnife is a lightweight, cross-platform desktop client for Microsoft Graph API — designed for IT administrators who prefer clean UI buttons instead of bulky PowerShell scripts.

-It provides instant access to Teams, OneDrive, SharePoint, Groups, Admin, Intune, Audit logs, and raw Graph queries — all in one place.
+It provides instant access to Teams, Chats, OneDrive, SharePoint, Groups, Admin (Entra ID), Intune, Audit logs, and raw Graph queries — all in one place.

 ---